Thoko14/proptagon/data/docs/archive/EPIC_IMPLEMENTATION_STATUS.md

 ## Conclusion

 All epics from the grow-spec.md have been successfully implemented.
-The PropBase Grow module now provides a complete property investment analysis platform with:
+The Proptagon Grow module now provides a complete property investment analysis platform with:

 - Interactive map-based suburb exploration
 - Comprehensive property filtering and discovery